 How Is Gambling Disorder Prevented?

-There is no treatment or intervention that can prevent gambling disorder.
+No treatment or intervention can prevent gambling disorder.
 If you are at risk of gambling problems (if you have family members with gambling problems, for example), it is a good idea for you to avoid risky behaviors and situations.

 - Do not gamble in any way.